 With that said, there is a chance you won’t hear an official decision until the summer.
 How can that be?
 Well, for students who are waitlisted, you may not receive final word until the school has more insight on just how many admitted students will accept their invitation to attend and register for classes.
 That means, for some students, you could find out as late as August.
 If you’re going to keep a school that has waitlisted you on your list of potential destinations, be sure to have a backup plan (whether it’s a gap semester or year, a short stint at your local community college first, etc.).

 How to respond to a college acceptance letter

 Your next steps may hinge on whether or not you’ve applied (and been accepted to) more than one school.
-Since the average student applied to four colleges or universities in 2018, let’s assume you have a few options.
+Let’s assume you have a few options.